 Here we look back at our 2017 visit to the writing studio of Professor Samantha Hunt, in the Hudson Valley village of Tivoli, New York.
 Hunt, the recipient of a Guggenheim Fellowship and a PEN/Faulkner finalist, is the author of three novels—Mr. Splitfoot, The Invention of Everything Else, and The Seas—and a short story collection, The Dark Dark.
 This April, her first book of nonfiction, The Unwritten Book: An Investigation, will be published by Farrar, Straus and Giroux.

 The story below was originally published in Prattfolio Fall/Winter 2017.
 Photos by Daniel Terna.

-Samantha Hunt’s design for her writing studio, a concept some 20 years in the making, came to fruition outside her upstate New York home last spring.
+Samantha Hunt’s design for her writing studio, a concept some 20 years in the making, came to fruition outside her upstate New York home in spring 2017 (above).
 “I saw the writing studio as two separate rooms, knowing the chaos of my big family would spill into the space”—Hunt and her husband have three daughters—“but still wanting the classic ‘room of one’s own.’”

-3. Hunt’s late father’s Royal typewriter is among the inherited objects in her studio.
-Her great- grandmother’s letters and a photograph of her home line the desk, and almost all the furniture in the room came from a late neighbor.
+Hunt’s late father’s Royal typewriter is among the inherited objects in her studio.
+Her great-grandmother’s letters and a photograph of her home line the desk, and almost all the furniture in the room came from a late neighbor.
 “A lot of the objects here are ghost-y things.
 Part of my responsibility is keeping the archives of dead people.”

-5. Hunt’s daughter set up the small desk to do impromptu origami, but it became a permanent writing station.
+Hunt’s daughter set up the small desk to do impromptu origami, but it became a permanent writing station for the author.
 An unexpected benefit of the double studio, Hunt sits in different spaces to work on different projects—three at the time of Prattfolio’s visit: a new novel, essays on the ways people are haunted, and an adaptation of Mr. Splitfoot for television.